isabelmoore/secure-gps/README.md

 Assuming that docker is installed, the following steps can be taken to initialize the repository.
 1. Clone:
    * `git clone git@github.com:tamu-edu-students/MKZ_SIMULATOR_PROTYPE1.git`
-   * **NOTE:** If you haven't already set up an SSH key for github.com you will need to do so here are some general steps
+   * **NOTE:** If you haven't already set up an SSH key for github.com you will need to do so to be able to clone this, here are some general steps
      * Go to the ssh key folder `cd ~/.ssh`
      * If it doesn't exist make it `mkdir ~/.ssh && cd ~/.ssh`
      * Do `ssh-keygen` and press enter a few times to do all default settings